skiselev/max7_proto/README.md

 ## Introduction

-MAX7 Proto is a prototyping board based on Altera MAX7000 series SPLDs.
+MAX7 Proto is a prototyping board based on Altera MAX7000 series CPLDs.
 The board has pin headers on both sides, and it can be easily mounted on a breadboard.
-It also includes a 3.3V LDO, so that MAX7000AE SPLDs can be used.
+It also includes a 3.3V LDO, so that MAX7000AE CPLDs can be used.
 A DIP-8 oscillator socket is provided for the designs that requre a clock.

 ![MAX7 Proto Assembled Board Side View](images/MAX7_Proto-Side.jpg)